Fannon/mobo/examples/init/smw_page/README.md

 # MediaWiki Pages
-* Read this file online at GitHub: [form/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/smw_page/README.md)
+> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/smw_page/README.md).

 ## Description
 In this directory .wikitext files can be stored.
 They will be uploaded to the wiki and overwrite any page that mobo have created before.